mcamara/laravel-localization/README.md

 If you want to hide the default locale but always show other locales in the url, switch the `hideDefaultLocaleInURL` config value to true.
 Once it's true, if the default locale is en (english) all URLs containing /en/ would be redirected to the same url without this fragment '/' but maintaining the locale as en (English).

 **IMPORTANT** - When `hideDefaultLocaleInURL` is set to true, the unlocalized root is treated as the applications default locale `app.locale`.
 Because of this language negotiation using the Accept-Language header will **NEVER** occur when `hideDefaultLocaleInURL` is true.

-### Sessions

-In version 1.0.7 a new middleware to control session storage has been added.
-I have created it because Laravel 5 changed the order for calls and you cannot access to the session from a function called from 'prefix'.

-To use it just add `Mcamara\LaravelLocalization\Middleware\LocaleSessionRedirect` to the $middleware array in `app/Http/Kernel.php`, it will automatically store and redirect users to the locale stored in the session.

-Just a reminder, old config values like `useSessionLocale` and `useCookieLocale` will be ignored.

 ## Helpers